Skyfly and AeroVolt to perform UK’s first airfield-to-airfield eVTOL flight with recharging

 Alan Kingsley-Dobson, COO, AeroVolt

-Following this year’s tests, AeroVolt will take delivery of their own Axe eVTOL in 2025.
+Following this year’s tests, AeroVolt will take delivery of their own Axe VCA in 2025.
 The aircraft will be available for members of Squadron to hire, and will also be used by AeroVolt for customer demonstrations, network development and testing.

 To find out more about the Axe visit www.skyfly.aero